franklinjsmith-create/SupplyVerify/DEPLOYMENT.md

 If you encounter issues:
 1. Check deployment platform logs
-2. Verify build command includes `install-browsers.sh`
+2. Verify Dockerfile is in your repository and being used (check build logs)
 3. Ensure instance has sufficient memory (512MB+)
 4. Test with known good NOP ID: 8150001085 (Mountain Rose Herbs)
+5. Make sure platform isn't using custom build commands - let Dockerfile handle everything